Mayonezyck/CloudProject/README.md

 ![alt text](https://github.com/Mayonezyck/CloudProject/blob/main/structure.png)

+## Instruction of Using (#050807)

+On GKE, run the two manifest files

+>cd kubernetes
+>kubectl apply -f maxstart.yaml

+For now on 5/8/2023, the deployment of frontend is done by

+>kubectl create deployment max-image-front-deployment --image=yichengzhu/max-image_front:latest
+>kubectl expose deployment max-image-front-deployment --type=LoadBalancer --port=5000

 2023-05-07

 By the time this note is written, the repo have the for front-end microservice written in python.